awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-import-segment.md

    Following the `file://` prefix, specify the path to the JSON file that contains the trust policy\.

-   When you run this command, the AWS CLI prints the following output in your terminal:
+   After you run this command, you see output that's similar to the following in your terminal:

    ```
    {